The Holton Fund FAQs

 How much does Holton expect me to give?

 Gifts of any size support the current school year and make a meaningful difference.
 Only you and your family can determine the appropriate amount, but we ask that you be as generous as possible.
-During the 2017-2018 academic year, 84% of our current parents participated in The Holton Fund.
-Of these families who supported The Holton Fund, 23% received some level of financial assistance from the School.
+During the 2020-2021 academic year, 87% of our current parents participated in The Holton Fund.
 Any donation, no matter the size, makes a powerful statement on your belief and support of the mission of Holton-Arms.

 How do I decide which initiative to support?

-Between The Holton Fund, the Promise Campaign, the Holton Online Auction and Premiere Party, there are many ways to give back to Holton.
+Between The Holton Fund, the Promise Campaign, and our spring fundraiser for financial aid, there are many ways to give back to Holton.
 The Holton Fund remains the School’s primary fundraising effort and we ask each family to participate in this effort first and foremost.
 If, in addition to The Holton Fund, you would like to support one of our other fundraising initiatives, we encourage you to choose what interests you the most and what you feel will have the most meaningful impact for your family.

 What is the difference between The Holton Fund and capital/endowment gifts?